External Communications Policy

 - refer to activity, reports or other content that is supportive of the organisation’s strategic aim and priorities

 19.7 An email is sent to the Communications Officer if any interaction occurs on Facebook.
-The GLA will engage in ‘conversation’ with members of the public through social media if the questions posed would be routinely answered if sent by email or asked by phone.
+The GLAA will engage in ‘conversation’ with members of the public through social media if the questions posed would be routinely answered if sent by email or asked by phone.

 19.8 Any requests for information will be dealt with in accordance with the External Communications Policy, or under the provisions of the Freedom of Information Act when appropriate.